grapestone5321/Kaggle-Courses-Python/README.md

 Here's something that's powerful, though it can feel very abstract at first.
 You can supply functions as arguments to other functions.

+Functions that operate on other functions are called "higher-order functions."

+You probably won't write your own for a little while.
+But there are higher-order functions built into Python that you might find useful to call.

 ### 3 Booleans and Conditionals
 Using booleans for branching logic